kensnyder/multibyte/README.md

 situations.

-If you display Unicode text from a UTF-8 source, you need these multibyte functions that take advantage of the fact that `Array.from()` is Unicode safe.
+If you display Unicode text from a UTF-8 source, you need these multibyte functions that take advantage of the fact that `Array.from(string)` is Unicode safe.

 ```js
 import {